 Students quarantined in these areas will have:

 - Meals delivered

-- Receive regular health checks from the Department of Health and a member of the University Housing team
+- Receive regular health checks from the Department of Health and/or a member of the USD COVID-19 Case Management Team

 - Work with Department of Health officials to assist with contact tracing